Last Updated: 10/8/22 | October 8th, 2022

 If you want to visit more temples, Bangkok has plenty more to offer.
 You can hire a tuk-tuk driver to take you around the city for a day to see them all (or at least the main ones).
 Some of my favorite temples are:

-- Wat Saket – This is one of my favorites in city because of its beautiful golden temple and wonderful views from its top.
-Admission is 10 THB.
+- Wat Saket – Also known as The Temple of the Golden Mount, this is one of my favorites in city because of its beautiful golden temple and wonderful views from its top.
+Admission to the temple is free, but it costs 50 THB to enter the chedi.

 - Wat Ratchanatdaram – Built in the 1840s, this temple is one of the few temples in the entire world with a bronze roof.
 Admission is free.